changm/SilkDocs/silk.md

 #Threads
 All **VsyncObservers** are notified on the *Hardware Vsync Thread*.
 It is the responsibility of the **VsyncObservers** to post tasks to their respective correct thread.
 For example, the **CompositorVsyncObserver** will be notified on the *Hardware Vsync Thread*, and post a task to the *Compositor Thread* to do the actual composition.

-1. Compositor Thread
+1. Compositor Thread - Nothing changes
-2. Main Thread
+2. Main Thread - PVsyncChild receives IPC messages on the main thread.
-3. PBackground Thread
-4. Hardware Vsync Thread
-5. APZ Input Thread

-#Gaming

-#Performance
-Vsync Timers
+3. PBackground Thread - Creates a connection from the PBackground thread on the parent process to the main thread in the content process.
+4. Hardware Vsync Thread - Every platform is different, but we always have the concept of a hardware vsync thread.
+Sometimes this is actually created by the host OS.
+On Windows, we have to create a separate platform thread that blocks on DwmFlush().